davidgranstrom/git-presentation/git.md

 ## git log

-We can even display a nice ASCII graph of the log output
+We can display a nice ASCII graph of the log output

 ```
 $ git log --graph --pretty=format:"%h %d %s (%cr) <%an>" --abbrev-commit --date=relative